How to Do Payroll in North Dakota

 - Use a payroll service that also has a time and attendance system

-Step 6: Calculate payroll and pay employees plus taxes.
+Step 6: Calculate employee gross payroll and pay employees plus taxes.
+You’ll need to make numerous payroll calculations, from total hours worked and gross pay to total income taxes and benefits deductions.
+Tax calculations tend to be the most complex for employers.
 You can choose to pay employees in a number of different ways (i.e., cash, check, direct deposit, pay cards).
 Federal taxes should be paid through EFTPS.

-Step 7: File payroll taxes with the federal and state governments.
+Step 7: File payroll taxes with the federal government.
 The IRS has forms and instructions on filing federal taxes.
 If needed, you can also order official tax forms from the IRS.
+To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

 All employers in North Dakota are required to file a Transmittal of Wage and Tax Statement at the end of each calendar year that includes federal W-2 copies that have the withholding amount of North Dakota’s state income tax.